JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 ## Detailed description

 The following sections provide a walkthrough for recreating this woorkbook's functionality.
-However, I strongly suggest using the workbooks I have provided (rather than starting from scratch) and modifying them to suit your needs.
+However, I strongly suggest using the "simple_example" workbooks I have provided (rather than starting from scratch) and modifying them to suit your needs.
 These sections should provide the necessary insight.

 <br/><br/>
 #### Overview